EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 The hub needs to support MTT if you wish to use a vive face tracker with the ESPs.
 Here is a hub that supports MTT and is not expensive [Amazon](https://www.amazon.com/dp/B09NDQGSPR)

 Ensure that it is of good quality, lightweight, compact in size, and I suggest a minimum of three ports - one for the face tracker and two for ESP32-S3 boards.
-Ensure that you acquire appropriate USB-A to USB-C adapters wherever required, such as for the Valve Index which has only one USB-A port.
+Ensure that you acquire appropriate USB-A to USB-C adapters wherever required.
+For example the Valve Index only has one USB-A port.
 Such adapter [Amazon.](https://a.co/d/gSWydCY)

 - 2x USB C cables (as short as possible) to connect both ESPs